Terms & Conditions

 iii.
 That graduates of the program who obtain employment within six (6) months of graduation earn average wages that are at least twenty percent (20%) higher than the wages the graduates earned before beginning the program; and

 iv.
-That graduates of the program earn an average wage that is at least two hundred percent (200%) of the statewide per capita income within two (2) years of graduation.
+That graduates of the program earn an average wage that is at least one-hundred-fifty percent (150%) of the statewide per capita income within two (2) years of graduation.

 3. COMPLIANCE – LAWS.
 The Qualified Education Program must comply with all local, state and federal laws, rules and regulations (“Laws”) applicable to the application, approval, origination, disbursement and servicing of Income Share Agreements (the “ISAs”) entered into by and between Accelerate and an individual who is approved to receive an award from the ICAF (an “Awardee”).